.338 Winchester Magnum: Design and specifications

 The .338 Winchester Magnum follows the modern cartridge designs in that the cartridge case features a case with minimal taper so as to maximize case capacity yet providing reliable feeding and extraction.
 The .338 Winchester Magnum is based on the .375 H&H Magnum, which was shortened to 2.500 in, blown out and necked down to hold a .338 in bullet.
-The case has a capacity of 86.0 grain of H_{2}O (5.58 cm^{3}).
+The case has a capacity of 86.0 grain of H_{2}O (5.58cm^{3}).
 The cartridge follows the design of the standard length Weatherby Magnum cartridges such as the .257 Weatherby Magnum, .270 Weatherby Magnum and the 7 mm Weatherby Magnum for which Winchester had supplied basic brass until 1948.

 Both the Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives(CIP) and the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) govern and regulate the specifications regarding the .338 Winchester Magnum.

 SAAMI and the CIP recommend a 6-groove barrel with a twist rate of one revolution in 10 in of barrel length with a bore Ø of .330 in and a groove diameter of Ø of .338 in, with each groove having a width of .110 in.
 The SAAMI-recommended average pressure for the cartridge is 64000 psi.
 The CIP enforces a 4300 bar pressure limit for the cartridge.